j-thach000/ppp-stroustrup/NOTES.md

 - = is considered the assignment operator
 - C++ doesn't automatically initialize variables to certain value (like 0) and instead the default value is whatever value that memory address had (could just be random garbage which causes undefined behavior)
 - Instantiating is creating a new instance of an object, different from initializing a variable
+- With variables, they are of certain types

 // Pedagogy (learncpp)
 - Manually type out each example, thinking about what each line contributes to the program